 With the help of sympathetic coastguardsmen, the then 65-year-old Sister Francis dressed herself in a hazmat suit, climbed over barbed-wire fences into vacant lots, braving packs of wild dogs to inspect the creek.
 She realized that the area was an environmental disaster.
 She began to raise environmental and health issues with the local Community Board, demanding answers to the troubling questions about the health implications of the massive oil plume.
 The politicians ignored her, but she persisted.
 “They told me I was a nuisance,” she said.
 “But I have Viking blood and decided to look into it anyway.”
 Kress knew that there were serious health implications to the spill, but when church elders learned of her activism, they immediately warned her to stop, but she continued to fight.
 Members of her convent started to refer to her as TM—troublemaker.
 In fact, she became such a trouble maker that the church eventually banished her from Greenpoint!

-Sister Kress passed away in 2013 at age ninety-nine, but thanks in large part to her lead, the local environmental movement was born.
+Sister Kress passed away in 2019 at age 104, but thanks in large part to her lead, the local environmental movement was born.
 She was a visionary and a woman far ahead of her time.
 She is remembered as one of the pioneers in the local environmental movement and our community should be grateful for the pugnacious sister who fought to clean up Newtown Creek.